West Java: Hindu-Buddhist and Islamic era

+European colonization and Contemporary era

 In the 16th century, Dutch and British trading companies established trading ships in western Java after the fall of the Sultanate of Banten.
 For the next three hundred years, western Java fell under the Dutch East Indies' administration.
 West Java was officially declared as a province of Indonesia in 1950, referring to a statement from Staatblad number 378.
-On 17 October 2000, as part of nationwide political decentralisation, Banten was separated from West Java and made into a new province.
-There have been recent proposals to rename the province Pasundan ("Land of the Sundanese") after the historical name for West Java.
+On 17 October 2000, as part of nationwide political decentralization, Banten was separated from West Java and made into a new province.
+There have been recent proposals to rename the province Pasundan ("Sundanese community") after the historical name for West Java.